DavidRodriguezSoaresCUI/PyYoloCR/README.md

  * Add _italics_ detection : originally in `YoloCR` and scrapped in `PyYoloCR`.
  * Make the code less ugly / bad : I'm an amateur, so it's to be expected.
  * Augment subtitle post-processing filtering.

+# Test suite
+__Only available for bash environments (bash on Linux, WSL on windows)__

+You can find a test suite in folder `tests`.
+Simply run `perf_test.sh` and it should be able to download a test video, extract subtitles using both `the original YoloCR` and `SubXtract`, making it easy to compare speed and OCR accuracy.

+Findings (as of 02.06.2021) :
+ * `SubXtract` is about 10-20 times slower than `YoloCR`
+ * `SubXtract` is better at syncing subtitles, reducing drastically the manual re-timing workload
+ * Both programs have very similar OCR accuracy.
+Note: this is a best-case scenario for `YoloCR`, as subtitles don't hava a fading effect applied to them.

+Note : This test is only focused on demonstrating the similarities and difference in accuracy of the SRT output.

+TODO : Test OCR accuracy in challenging scenarios (subtitles moving, fading, high noise, etc).

 # Notice and Licensing